top of page

 Signs of Vision Problems in Preschoolers Teachers Must be Aware About

-Preschool teachers and caregivers should be on the lookout for subtle signs that a child may be struggling with their vision:
+Preschool teachers should watch for subtle signs indicating a child may struggle with vision:

-Holding books too close or moving closer to the board or screen — This can indicate nearsightedness (myopia), where distant objects appear blurry.
+3. Holding books too close or moving closer to the board or screen

-Frequent blinking, rubbing eyes, or complaining of headaches —These are common signs of eye strain, which can result from struggling to focus properly.
+5. Frequent blinking, rubbing eyes, or complaining of headaches

 What Schools Can Do to Support Eye Health

-Preschools can take proactive steps to ensure that vision problems don’t go unnoticed and that children have the right support for healthy eye development:
+Preschools can take proactive steps to ensure that vision problems go unnoticed:

-✔️ Encourage outdoor play – Studies show that spending time outdoors helps reduce the risk of nearsightedness (myopia) in children by supporting natural eye development.
+✔️ Encourage outdoor play – Time outdoors helps reduce the risk of myopia.

-✔️ Arrange for routine vision screenings – Schools should conduct annual eye check-ups or partner with local eye specialists to detect and address problems early.
+✔️ Arrange routine vision screenings – Conduct annual eye check-ups to detect problems.

-✔️ Provide seating adjustments – Allow children who struggle to see clearly to sit closer to the board or arrange flexible seating to accommodate their needs.
+✔️ Provide seating adjustments – Allow children who struggle to see clearly to sit closer to the board.

-✔️ Communicate concerns with parents – If teachers notice persistent signs of vision problems, they should inform parents and recommend a visit to an eye doctor for a full assessment.
+✔️ Communicate concerns with parents – Inform parents about persistent signs of vision problems and recommend seeing an eye doctor.

 1. How often should my child have an eye exam?